situmtech/flutter/README.md

 	<string>Bluetooth is required to find out where you are</string>
 ```

-Once included the app will ask the user for the appropriate permissions.

-3. To have offline support you will have to add the underlying web application's domain inside the entry `WKAppBoundDomains` on `Info.plist` as follows:
+4. For offline support you will have to add the underlying web application's domain inside the entry `WKAppBoundDomains` on `Info.plist` as follows:

 ```
 <key>WKAppBoundDomains</key>